Georgia bill would streamline pay for wrongful convictions

 “Mr. Robinson suffered.
 The system failed,” Holcomb told his fellow lawmakers Thursday.

 Dennis Perry was convicted of murder nearly two decades after the 1985 killing of a couple inside a church.
-He had spent more than 20 years in prison when a judge dismissed the case against him after DNA evidence pointed to another suspect.
+He had spent more than 20 years behind bars when a judge dismissed the case against him after DNA evidence pointed to another suspect.

 Philip Green, a lawyer for Perry, told lawmakers his client deserves compensation because misconduct by prosecutors and investigators resulted in “a terrible miscarriage of justice that absolutely wrecked a man's life.”